tlogix2/sparkjava-starter-advanced/README.md

 The sparkjava advanced starter provides a seed / boilerplate / example project using Spark, Kotlin, Gradle, Hibernate, Jackson and more.
 If you are looking for something lighter, try the [SparkJava Simple Starter](https://github.com/thoughtlogix/sparkjava-starter-simple) project.

+__Note: This project is a bit of a Frankenstein merged from a couple other projects.
+Until the code is reviewed and more tests are written, use with caution.__

 ## Features and Limitations

 All the features of the [SparkJava Simple Starter](https://github.com/thoughtlogix/sparkjava-starter-simple) project and...